 Some suggest that the best way address this problem is to ensure that the rules are explicit and therefore clear for all parties, which will prevent conflicts from arising later in the process:

-Proposal: Apply a "bright-line" clear and unambiguous rule that any geographic term that is not explicitly and expressly protected is unprotected.
-No objection or non-consent can be used to stop its registration.
+Proposal 32: Apply a clear and unambiguous rule that any geographic term that is not explicitly and expressly protected is unprotected.
+No objection or non-consent can be used to stop its delegation.